mdmsoft/yii2-upload-file/README.md

 			'attribute' => 'file', // required, use to receive input file 'savedAttribute' => 'file_id', // optional, use to link model with saved file.
 			'uploadPath' => '@common/upload', // saved directory. default to '@runtime/upload'
-		],
+            'autoSave' => true, // when true then uploaded file will be save before ActiveRecord::save() 'autoDelete' => true, // when true then uploaded file will deleted before ActiveRecord::delete() ],
 	];
 }